 It wasn't until 2013 that I begin completely restructuring and redesigning the site using Adobe Muse.
 I got a good amount of the way along but stopped short of finishing adding all of the content I had in mind and updating it from a static desktop site to a fully responsive site.
-The basic design and organization, however, I am still quite pleased with.
-It’s simple, clear, and unique.
-That is the site as it stands today.
+The basic design, however, I was still quite pleased with.
+It was simple, clear, and unique.
+That is the basis of site as it stands today.

 In March of 2018 Adobe announced that they were discontinuing development of Muse, and I had to find a new web development platform.
 This was a stroke of luck disguised as a disaster.
 It led me to my current web design platform, Webflow, which is radically better than Muse in every regard and is a pure joy to learn and use.

 Recreating, and finishing, the site on a new platform also gave me an opportunity to reconsider the purpose of the site.
 Twenty years ago, it was the only site I had.
 I packed it full of everything.
 That worked well then.
 Not now.

 Now I already have a dedicated site for graphic design (this one, New York Multimedia).
 That left my music and my writing.
 Those too, are separate markets and separate audiences, and so are best separated today.
 My writing on philosophy, politics, economics and current events, which has a wide audience, got moved to a new home on the blogging platform Wordpress (it is good for some things), Individualist Ideas.